mmabraham/lite-frame/README.md

 ## views

 Views are written in erb.
 The folder and file names should match that of the corresponding controller and action.
+Any instance variables defined in the controller will be available from the views.

 example:
 ```html